Featured Header Image by Travelbusy.com

 Work out a time which works in both time zones and try to stick with it so you have consistency.

-Honestly, the concept of phone sex is ridiculous to me (that’s just me though – it might be your thing!), however that’s not to say that you can’t keep the romance alive, even from 15,000 kilometers away.
+You may not be able to go no traditional dates, however that’s not to say that you can’t keep the romance alive, even from 15,000 kilometers away.

 After flying home from Africa and fitting back into “reality”, roses arrived for me on my first day back at work!
 Mike had gone online, found a florist in my area and ordered them to be delivered…from America! – to which my mother’s reaction when I got home that evening was;